 Delayed Diagnosis: A delayed diagnosis can be just as serious as a misdiagnosis.
 If a person’s condition worsened because of a delayed diagnosis, they may be entitled to file a personal injury lawsuit for their injuries and losses.

 Surgical Errors: Surgical errors, including unnecessary surgery, are another all-too-common form of medical malpractice.
-These errors can range from the serious, such as conducting surgery on the wrong knee or leaving a medical instrument in the body.
+These errors can range.
+Many are serious, such as conducting surgery on the wrong knee or leaving a medical instrument in the body.
 This may also include less sensational errors that can still cause damaging problems, such as perforation of an organ or overuse of anesthesia.

 If you or someone you love has been the victim of medical malpractice, you owe it to yourself and other patients who may suffer at the hands of a negligent medical professional.
 You have a right to seek justice to ensure that the medical professional whose negligence caused your injury doesn’t make the same mistake on someone else.